409A Valuation with International Shareholders: What to Know

 For the underlying defensibility standard all 409A reports need to meet, see audit-defensible 409A valuations.

-Choosing the Right 409A Approach for an International Cap Table
+How Do You Choose the Right 409A Approach for an International Cap Table?

 The right approach for a company with international shareholders is not a special methodology.
 It is the same standard 409A methodology -- income, market, and cost approaches, allocated through OPM or PWERM as appropriate to the stage -- applied with the international-specific inputs documented.
 Specifically:

-International shareholders in a US company’s cap table do not change the 409A standard, the safe harbor framework, or the methodology.
-They change the inputs: the cap table modeling reflects contractual currencies and side letters; the PWERM exit scenarios reflect strategic investor dynamics; secondary sales feed in with appropriate adjustment for strategic premiums; and the structural tax considerations are flagged to tax counsel separately.
+International shareholders do not change the 409A standard, safe harbor, or methodology — they change the inputs.
+Cap table modeling reflects contractual currencies and side letters; PWERM exit scenarios reflect strategic investor dynamics; secondary sales feed in with appropriate adjustment for strategic premiums; and structural tax considerations are flagged to tax counsel separately.

-For founders and CFOs with international cap tables, the practical move is to choose a provider that reads the investor documents (not just the cap table summary), that has experience with sovereign wealth, family office, and strategic foreign investors, and that coordinates with US tax counsel when the structure warrants it.
-The cost differential over a US-only cap table is modest -- often nothing if the provider has the bench, sometimes 10-20% if additional review is needed.
-The cost of mishandling an international cap table -- a defensibility failure that surfaces in an exit or an audit -- is materially higher.
-Done correctly, international shareholders are simply additional documented inputs in a defensible 409A report.
+Choose a provider that reads the investor documents (not just the cap table summary), has experience with sovereign wealth, family office, and strategic foreign investors, and coordinates with US tax counsel when the structure warrants it.
+Done correctly, international shareholders are simply additional documented inputs in a defensible report.

 Get a 409A That Handles Your International Cap Table